seiflotfy/compatipede/README.md

-mozcompat
+Compatipede
 =========

-Mozcompat is a website compatability check framework/infrastructure
+Compatipede is a website compatability check framework/infrastructure

 The General idea is to have several webcompat processes running listening to a RabbitMQ service, from which they are fed with URLs.